Tournament Guidelines

 • When everyone is settled, the TD will announce the rules and the start of the round.

-• Players take turns making a move and pressing the clock.
+• Players take turns making a move, pressing the clock, and recording the moves.

 • Players may pause the clock to ask the tournament director for assistance at any time.